mattias/irc-cah/README.md

     "stopOnLastPlayerLeave": false,   // - Stop the game if there are no more players (playing or waiting).

+    "commandPrefixChars": ".!",

+    // ^ List of characters a command can start with, e.g. !join, .join
+    //   The first character is considered the default char and is used in help text.

     "topic": {

     // The bot can add/update a segment of the channel topic when games start and end.